johannschopplich/nuxt-kql/docs/config/prefetching-queries.md

 # Prefetching Queries

 `nuxt-kql` allows you to prefetch custom queries **at build-time** (during development and in production), recommended for infrequently changing data to increase performance in production.
 You can prefetch as many queries as you like.
-The query results as well as their TypeScript type will be importable from `#build/kql`.
+The query results as well as their TypeScript type will be importable from `#nuxt-kql`.

 To get started, define a **key** for your query as well as the actual query request.
 Let's use `site` as an example key and fetch the site title solely: